robertmuth/Cwerg/FE/Docs/tutorial.md

 * variables are immutable by default
 * no goto, no va-args, no bitfields
 * no cyclic dependencies between modules
 * limited type inference
 * all comments are on separate lines (no end of line comments)

-As with C, all control flow and all memory allocation is explicit.

-Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...

 ## Syntax

-Cwerg use a Python inspired syntax where the indentation level is significant.
+Cwerg uses a Python inspired syntax where the indentation level is significant.
+Operators are C style except for pointers, address taking and dereferncing which are Pascal style.

 We give some examples below to convey a general feeling for the language.
 The details should become clear after reading the rest of the tutorial.